 We figure, if Texas can demand that intelligent design should be taught in school, the factual science in these books can be introduced too.
 I mean, psychologists are flying just as blind as phrenologists were back in the old days.
 Now we know more.

-The same sorts of people who believe this kind of thing are also susceptible to the Flat Earth movement’s brand of belief.
+The same sorts of people who believe this kind of thing is also susceptible to the Flat Earth movement’s brand of belief.
 These kinds of movements seem to stem from the desire of otherwise intelligent people to stand out in a crowd, or the desire of stupid people to appear intelligent to other stupid people.
-While a professed belief in phrenology will certainly make one unique among one’s peers, we hope it’s a little like Madonna’s (@) conversion to Gnosticism.
+While a professed belief in phrenology will certainly make one unique among one’s peers, we hope it’s a little like Madonna’s (@Madonna) conversion to Gnosticism.
 That is to say, all for show.